 If your adjustment period includes days for which you are entitled either to full daily allowance or no daily allowance at all, they will shorten your adjustment period.
 That will result in a so-called special adjustment period.

-According to the law, a special adjustment period requires that the income earned during the period is converted to correspond to the calculated monthly income.
+According to the law, a special adjustment period requires that the income paid during the period shall be converted to correspond to the calculated monthly income.

 This is how it is done